Manipur Pradesh Congress Committee

 The Manipur Pradesh Congress Committee (or Manipur PCC) is the unit of the Indian National Congress for the state of Manipur, India.
+It is responsible for organizing and coordinating the party's activities and campaigns within the state, as well as selecting candidates for local, state, and national elections in Manipur.
 Its head office is situated at the Congress Bhawan, B.T.
 Road, Imphal.